sfikas/quaternion-gan/README.md

 ![QGAN results](figure.png "Sample")

 The main executable is ```quaternion-gan.py```, which will train the model using data found in the ```fixtures/``` folder.
+You can use the code by supplying your own data, which should come in pairs of image (png) and annotation (npz) files (see BessarionMini class for details).
-*The Byzantine inscription data used for the paper experiments will be uploaded soon.*
+*The Byzantine inscription data used for the paper experiments will be uploaded together with an upcoming publication.*

 If you find the paper and/or the code useful, please cite the paper using the following bibtex code: